johnbenac/sillytavern-message-overlay/README.md

 ## Usage

-1. Look for the ▣ button in any message's action buttons (next to copy, TTS, etc.)
+1. Click the three dots (...) menu on any message to expand additional actions
+2. Look for the ↗ icon (up-right arrow) in the expanded menu
-2. Click to show message in the overlay
+3. Click the icon to show that message in the overlay
-3. Close with:
+4. Close the overlay with:
    - ✕ button in header
    - Click backdrop
    - Press Escape key
-4. Only one message shown at a time (clicking another replaces current)
+5. Only one message shown at a time (clicking another replaces current)

 ## Screenshots